idiazroncero/huesos/src/docs/02-avoiding-bloat.md

 You might not want the utility classes at all.
 Set `$huesitos:false` to avoid it.

-#### I want Huesitos but... ¿Do i need all the color classes?
+#### I want Huesitos but... ¿do i need all the color classes?

 As a part of Huesitos, there are some color helpers that will apply `background-contrast` to every item on your `$colors` palette.
+As we said before, `background-contrast` is evil.

 You will end up with a library of helper classes like `.bg-state-warning` that will check the text color against your background-color and apply any needed overrides.
 See the following example: